arose13/Fun-Math/README.md

 Statistics
 ==========

-A collection of easy to use statistical functions
+A collection of easy to use statistical functions for Java.